 Have questions?
-Please contact the First District PTA VP Communications, Amy Kamm, via email at Communications@PTA1.org.
+Please contact the First District PTA VP of Communications, Rebecca Johnson, via email at Communications@PTA1.org.

 Part of the mission of the California State PTA is to empower and support our members with skills in communications.
 PTAs are encouraged to communicate with PTA members, the school community, and the community at large to inform them about PTA activities and school functions.
 We can also communicate a broader message about the value of PTA.
 As we communicate the PTA message, we will build identity, increase recognition for PTA, and advance the work of PTA in the community and throughout the state and nation.

 - Market the value and accomplishments of PTA.